 Monitor patients for fluid retention and manage patients as clinically indicated.
 Interrupt, reduce, or discontinue Iclusig as clinically indicated [see DOSAGE AND ADMINISTRATION].

-Symptomatic bradyarrhythmias that led to a requirement for pacemaker implantation occurred in 3 (1%) Iclusig-treated patients.
+Symptomatic bradyarrhythmias that led to a requirement for pacemaker implantation occurred in 1% (3/449) of Iclusigtreated patients.
 The cardiac rhythms (1 case each) identified were complete heart block, sick sinus syndrome, and atrial fibrillation with bradycardia and pauses.
 Advise patients to report signs and symptoms suggestive of slow heart rate (fainting, dizziness, or chest pain).
+Interrupt Iclusig and evaluate.

-Supraventricular tachyarrhythmias occurred in 25 (5%) Iclusig-treated patients.
+Supraventricular tachyarrhythmias occurred in 5% (25/449) of Iclusig-treated patients.
 Atrial fibrillation was the most common supraventricular tachyarrhythmia and occurred in 20 patients.
 The other supraventricular tachyarrhythmias were atrial flutter (4 patients), supraventricular tachycardia (4 patients), and atrial tachycardia (1 patient).
 For 13 patients, the event led to hospitalization.
 Advise patients to report signs and symptoms of rapid heart rate (palpitations, dizziness).
+Interrupt Iclusig and evaluate.